What is GitHub Actions and why is it used?

 What are workflows in GitHub Actions?

-directory of a GitHub repository.
+.github/workflows directory of a GitHub repository.
 They specify the events that trigger the automation and the series of jobs and steps to execute in response.What are jobs and steps in GitHub Actions?

 What is a runner in GitHub Actions?